Katz100/game/README.md

 # game
-Turn based game where the goal of the player is to fight monsters in unending levels.
+Turn based text game where the goal of the player is to fight monsters in unending levels.